Trinkets and Things

-Trinkets and Things is an album of duets by pianist Joanne Brackeen and guitarist Ryo Kawasaki recorded in 1978 and released on the Danish Timeless label.
+Trinkets and Things is an album of duets by pianist Joanne Brackeen and guitarist Ryo Kawasaki recorded in 1978 and released on the Dutch Timeless label.

 Reception

 AllMusic reviewer Scott Yanow stated "Joane Brackeen has always been a powerful two-handed pianist.
 This program of duets with guitarist Ryo Kawasaki finds Brackeen utilizing her left hand in creative fashion, sometimes striding or playing basslines and occasionally implying rather than stating the time.
 Kawasaki also has plenty of stimulating solos on the set".